 JMB will require full transparency about data collection and analyses.
 Beyond original empirical research, JMB also targets several other types of articles, including reviews, replications, and research notes.
 First, JMB aims to publish review articles that integrate extant behavioral research into marketplace phenomena.
 Second, the current debate about research ethics and practices, especially in the social sciences and consumer research, laments the lack of replications of original work.
 Yet, leading academic journals have been reluctant to publish replications.
 Thus, JMB will consider publication of replications of controversial previous findings or of systematic (based on sound methodology) failures to replicate accepted findings.
 These replications will ultimately contribute greatly to advancing scientific knowledge and thus deserve consideration as legitimate contributions to behavioral science, just as they do in the physical and life sciences.
 Third, JMB invites shorter articles that reliably identify new marketplace behaviors that are not yet theoretically grounded.
 That is because scientific progress requires a feedback loop between discovery and theory development.

-If you want to submit an article, please send your submission by e-mail to firstname.lastname@example.org or fill out the form (do not forget to select the correct journal in the dropdown menu).
+If you want to submit an article, please submit your article at Editorial Express.
 The review process for the journal is designed to provide authors with timely decisions.
 All submissions will be reviewed both by the editors and by external reviewers.
 The review process will be double-blind with both the referees and the authors remaining anonymous.
 The journal accepts only electronic submissions.
 Please submit your manuscript as a PDF file.

-Note: If you are submitting a paper for a Special Issue, please make sure to add "Special Issue:" in the subject of your e-mail or in the title field of the form.
+Note: If you are submitting a paper for a Special Issue, please make sure to add "Special Issue:" in the title of your submission.

 The Author(s) declares that the manuscript has not been previously published, that it is not under consideration for publication elsewhere, and that its publication is approved by all co-authors, if any, and any other authorities at the corporation/institute/university where the work was done.
 Further, if accepted, the work will not be published elsewhere in similar form.

-If you want to submit a replication note, please send your note by e-mail to email@example.com or fill out the form.
-Please make sure to add "Replication Note:" in the subject of your e-mail or in the title field of the form.
-If you submit via the form, you will be contacted about submitting your data files separately.
+If you want to submit a replication note, please submit your article at Editorial Express.
+Please make sure to add "Replication Note:" in the title of your submission.
 Click here for information about the JMB's Replication Corner

 Please provide an abstract of not more than 150 words.
 The abstract will appear in various online and printed abstract journals.